comportnx/compack-mods/tough-tyres/readme.md

 # Tough Tyres

-Armored, wide, off-road, train, and roller drum wheels are much more resistant to rolling damage.
+A rebalance mod that makes armored, wide, off-road, train, and roller drum wheels much more resistant to rolling damage.

 Running over 100 bones: